MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M02_Lab01_Create_company.md

 1. Create additional reporting currency for Denmark.

-   1. Click the search icon (magnifying glass) in the menu bar, enter 'Currencies', and then choose the related link.
+   1. From the main Business Central page in the black bar at the top of the page to the right, click the search icon,, enter 'Currencies', and then choose the related link.
 Open the **Currencies** page.
    2. In the menu on the **Currencies** page, select **+ New**.
    3. In the **Code** field, enter **DKK**.
    4. In the **Description** field, enter **Denmark**.